Shannon Turley Pictures: Ex-Wife Of Christopher ‘Big Black’ Boykin In Spotlight After His Death

 Shannon Turley is remembering her late husband, Big Black from the MTV show Rob & Big, as a devoted father to their young daughter.

-After the death of the MTV star this week, attention has turned to Christopher Boykin’s wife with many pictures circulating showing the couple smiling together in happier times.
+After the death of the MTV star this week, attention has turned to Christopher Boykin’s wife, with many pictures circulating showing the couple smiling together in happier times.
 And despite their divorce several years ago, the two remained close until the actor’s final days.

 In an interview with Radar Online, Shannon Turley said that Big Black’s death has been particularly hard on their 9-year-old daughter, Isis Rea.